mridul037/mridul037/README.md

 **Quote of the hour:**

-A new idea comes suddenly and in a rather intuitive way.
-But intuition is nothing but the outcome of earlier intellectual experience.
+Story in a game is like a story in a porn movie.
+It's expected to be there, but it's not that important.

-~ Albert Einstein
+~ John Carmack
 <pre>

 </pre>